 Speeding in Virginia is considered one of the most serious traffic violations.

-Speeding ticket is a regular ticket, but by paying the fees that the driver is charged in this conviction, he/she is pleading guilty, which demerits some points on his/her driving license.
+A basic Virginia moving violation is a regular ticket, but by paying the fees that the driver is charged in this conviction, he/she is pleading guilty, which demerits some points on his/her driving license.
 Having more than one traffic offense could result in an increased number of penalties and black marks on the driving history.

 - Residential districts;